 The Law School Admissions Test, more commonly known as the LSAT, is a test that all law school applicants must take.
 You have never taken a test like this before.
 It is nothing like the ACT or SAT.

 Everyone has to figure out what works best for them, but here are our top 5 study tips.

 1. Begin by Taking a Full-Length Timed Practice Test

 While this can be really stressful and intimidating, it is critical to start your studying by taking a full-length TIMED practice test.
 Just take a deep breath and do it.
 It’s daunting, but the payoff is huge.
 Once you have scored your timed practice test, you will have your “baseline score.”
 This tells you where you are at right now.
 It will also tell you which section you did better or worse on, so you can target your studying and practice where you need it most.

 2. Make Time (Almost) Everyday to Study for Short Periods of Time

 Studying for the LSAT is stressful and time-consuming.
 There are many different strategies with different timelines, but ultimately, you have to be very honest with yourself and figure out a study plan that works best for you to get you to the score you want.

 Ideally, you want to begin preparing and studying at least four to six months before your registered test date.
-You may have to spend up to 300 hours studying.
+You may have to spend over 300 hours studying.